L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.24.0

-- Added context menu for copy, delete and reveal file to list items.
+- Added context menu to copy, delete and reveal a file in the list view.
 - Added `l13Diff.ignoreTrimWhitespace` to ignore leading and trailing whitespace in text files.
-- Added auto update of view if a file has been saved and is part of the current comparison.
+- Added auto update for list view if a file has been saved and is part of the current comparison.
+- Added `l13Diff.confirmCopy` to avoid confirmation dailog.
+Added also button 'Copy, don't ask again' to dialog.
+- Added `l13Diff.confirmDelete` to avoid confirmation dailog.
+Added also button 'Delete, don't ask again' to dialog.
+- Added output messages if files have been copied, deleted or updated.

 ## Features